Food Safety Incidents

 Salmonella Bacterial Strains has been detected in Chocolate Products.

-On July 16, 2025, a significant public health concern was reported following the detection of Salmonella bacterial strains in chocolate products originating from the United Kingdom.
-This incident falls under the category of bio-contaminants, raising alarms regarding food safety and consumer health.
+On November 19, 2025, a significant food safety incident was reported involving the detection of Salmonella bacterial strains in chocolate products originating from the United Kingdom.
+This alarming finding falls under the category of bio-contaminants, which poses serious health risks to consumers.

 • Incident: Salmonella Bacterial Strains has been detected in Chocolate Products.